Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Background and related work

 \paragraph{Randomness and Stochasticity in Population Dynamics.} Recently, the role of stochasticity has emerged as a critical factor in fairness.
 Research has shown that randomness inherent in machine learning pipelines—such as from data sampling or model initialization---can lead to significant and unpredictable variations in fairness outcomes for different groups \citep{ganesh2023variance}.
 Other work has explored the fundamental role of luck versus talent in achieving success \citep{talent_v_luck} and has analyzed the use of intentional randomness, like lotteries, in allocation systems \citep{Jain2024, Baker_Bastedo_2022, lee2024admissions}, showing that its effects on equity are complex and context-dependent.

 Our work synthesizes and extends these threads.
-While prior research on dynamic fairness often assumes pre-existing asymmetries between groups (e.g., initial wealth disparity), the main novelty of our work is that we investigate how inequality can emerge and persist between groups \emph{that are initially identical}.
+While prior research on dynamic fairness, like that of~\citet{baek2023feedback}, often assumes pre-existing asymmetries between groups (in terms of one or more of the following factors : i) distribution of types, ii) access to opportunities, and iii) evaluation), the main novelty of our work is that we investigate how inequality can emerge and persist between groups \emph{that are initially identical in all aspects}.
 We build a unified framework to analyze the joint effects of meritocratic selection, feedback loops, and scarcity.
 Our primary contribution is to isolate the role of pure stochasticity as a mechanism for generating initial, temporary disparities, and then to demonstrate how these random fluctuations can be captured and permanently entrenched by even a minimal network-style ``affinity advantage''.
 By doing so, we formalize a pathway by which transient luck can crystallize into permanent social stratification.